 We want to account for the losses you will experience now and in the future.
 Our accident lawyers will calculate the cost of your accident-related losses by:

 - Interviewing people close to you who understand your situation

 - Researching the outcomes of cases similar to yours

 - Talking to your healthcare team about your ongoing medical expenses

-The insurance company may not want to settle your case right away.
-They may delay the claims process by saying that you do not have evidence to support your allegations.
+The insurance company might not want to settle your case right away.
+The adjuster may delay the claims process by saying that you do not have evidence to support your allegations.
 They may say that they are not liable for your expenses.